 Prawns and Eggs Fried Brown Rice

 There are many different types of fried rice in China and South East Asia.
-In China, the most popular are Yangchow (Yangzhou) fried rice and Hokkien (Fujian) fried rice.
-Cantonese fried rice is another common fried rice in China, it is normally served with a thick gravy drizzled on top of the rice.
-In Indonesia, the spicy and sweet Nasi Goreng, Nasi Goreng Kampung and egg fried rice are the most popular fried rice dishes for people on Halal diet.
-Sambal fried rice is found in Malaysia, Singapore and Indonesia, fried rice is stir-fried with a condiment made from chillies and belachan.
-There’s also a version of curry fried rice using curry powder for the hotter taste.
-Thai fried rice is another variation, normally cooked with jasmine rice and fish sauce.
-Another Thai style fried rice is the hot and spicy tom yum fried rice.
-There’s also a kimchi fried rice in Korea and omelette rice or nasi pattaya in Malaysian and Singapore, fried rice wrapped within an egg omelette drizzled with tomato sauce.
-In Japan omelette rice is called omurice.
-Check out my own variations of gluten free fried rice recipes, Special Fried Brown Rice (Yangchow Fried Rice), Seafood fried rice and Chicken Nasi Goreng Kampung.
+Yangchow (Yangzhou) fried rice and Hokkien (Fujian) fried rice are the most popular in China.
+Cantonese fried rice another type of fried rice in China.
+Likewise, they normally serve it with a thick gravy drizzled on top of the rice.
+In Indonesia, they have spicy and sweet Nasi Goreng, Nasi Goreng Kampung and egg fried rice.
+Most popular fried rice dishes for people on Halal diet.
+Furthermore, you can find sambal fried rice in Malaysia, Singapore and Indonesia.
+They make sambal fried rice stir-fried with a condiment made from chillies and belachan.

-Gluten Free Prawns and Eggs Fried Brown Rice (1)
+Prawns and Eggs Fried Brown Rice Gluten Free

 Prawns and Eggs Fried Brown Rice